 Paul Rogers and Marcia Blenko were right about the narrow problem.
 Their survey of more than 350 global organisations suggested that only about 15% practised effective decision making.
 I do not need much convincing.
 I have spent too much time in rooms where the first half of the meeting was consumed by a petty fight over who had the right to end the discussion.
 If that is the disease, RAPID is a useful medicine.

 At Wyeth, it helped clear the committee fog around the Enbrel manufacturing decision.
-Fine.
 If people stop wasting an hour on who gets the last word, that is an improvement.
 If RAPID identifies the Decider and gets the meeting out of procedural mud, good.
 The trouble is what happens next.
 Governance consultancies can sell the workshop, and internal champions can unveil a fresh chart for the board.
 The paperwork looks sober enough for the file.
 None of that requires anyone to expose the belief carrying the decision.

 Where the rapid decision making framework stopped at Macondo